 Resources - A budget of £175k has already been allocated to support ongoing and future work associated with progressing the Local Plan through its next stages of preparation towards adoption.
-Any expenditure beyond this budget would have to be identified as a pressure through the process of the future medium Term Financial Plan and/or reserves relied on.
+Any expenditure beyond this budget would have to be identified as a pressure through and/or reserves relied on. the process of th e future medium Геrm Financial Plan